Many locals are now a part of our history!

 Records show that as early as the 1820’s, cricket was played on “the green”, with the first documented match in 1841, between a military team and a local side.
 1890 saw rugby union played for the first time, when the King’s School from Parramatta played a local team.

-How will we raise funds?
+How we raised funds?
 The new fence has 180 posts and 4000 pickets.
-You and others have the opportunity to sponsor a post or “buy” a picket.
+Local families, businesses and individuals sponsored a post or “bought” a picket.

-Each sponsor of a post will receive a print of the original painting of McQuade Oval, by well known local artist, Greg Hansell, framed with timber from the original fence and bearing a plaque acknowledging the sponsors donation.
-Additionally, a plaque with the sponsor’s details will be affixed to the actual fence post.
+Each sponsor of a post received a print of the original painting of McQuade Oval, by well known local artist, Greg Hansell, framed with timber from the original fence and bearing a plaque acknowledging the sponsors donation.
+Additionally, a plaque with the sponsor’s details was affixed to the actual fence post.